prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 Let's continue working with colors in Adobe Illustrator, including how to create swatches, trace images, recolor artwork, and more.

+### WORKING WITH COLORS IN ILLUSTRATOR

+To learn how to change color, create swatches, recolor artwork, we will begin with this set of short video tutorials on [**Change color and strokes.** (5 videos)](https://helpx.adobe.com/illustrator/how-to/color-basics.html)

+- Change the color of artwork
+- Create color swatches
+- Add dashed lines and arrows
+- Create color gradients
+- Recolor artwork

 ### COLOR SWATCHES

 Take a look at this tutorial from lynda.com (Linkedin Learning) on color swatches, try to make your own and use them to color some shapes.
 As always, we will practice this in class.
-Don't worry about the last section on exporting and importing swatches, we will be learning about that later.

 <YouTube
   title="Beginning Graphic Design: Color"